About this Issue

 Working Group Meetings

 Education Working Group meetings are generally held bi-monthly on Fridays from 11:30 AM – 12:30 PM ET.
 FPF members are welcome to join these discussions.
 If you would like call-in information (or to be added to the working group), please contact Amelia Vance at [email protected].
+Are you a member of the Working Group?
+You can access past Working Group notes and resources here.

 DOWNLOAD ONE PAGERS